-Music – the last bastion of art defined “FINE”
+Music – the last bastion of art defined “NFT”

 Contemporary music leapt into the air recently on the wings of NFT.

-Almost overnight artists now have another avenue to monetize their art.
+Almost overnight musicians now have another avenue to monetize their art.

-NFT provides similar opportunities to musicians as it does to visual artists.
-The real winners over the long term will be musicians who own their publishing.
+NFT provides the same opportunities to musicians as it does to visual artists.
+The real winners over the long term will be musicians and music companies who own their publishing.
 The Bob Dylan catalog recently sold for $300 million, and many more historic catalogs are entering the digital competition.
-Grimes, 3LAU, and Ozuna all recently had big NFT scores, with many more to come.
+Grimes and 3LAU recently had big NFT scores, with many more to come.

 NFT has been the domain of visual art, but in the summer of 2021 music got in the game and is now exploding.
 Names like Quincy Jones and Snoop Dogg are reinventing how music is marketed and distributed using NFT ecosystems.
 Early music adopters have already realized incredible gains.
 Consequently musicians and music companies in the 4th quarter of 2021 are pouring into the space.
 It won’t take long, maybe by Q2 2022 that the music sector will be flooded, so if you have plans to evolve, now is the time.
 If you don’t get in today and stake a claim, the competition will be so fierce your cost of entry will rise exponentially and make it very expensive to play along.